-Ped 412 Psychological and Sociological Aspects of PE and Sport (3) This course will deal with the principles of psychology and sociology and thsir practical application in a physical education and sport environment.
+Ped 412: Psychological and Sociological Aspects of PE and Sport (3) This course will deal with the principles of psychology and sociology and their practical application in a physical education and sport environment.
 The course will focus on the enhancement of athletic and physical education performance as well as the social and psychological aspects of human enrichment.
-Ped 421 Instructional Techniques in Secondary Physical Education (3) Theory and practice of teaching kinesthetic skill and fitness in a secondary educational setting.
+Ped 421: Instructional Techniques in Secondary Physical Education (3) Theory and practice of teaching kinesthetic skill and fitness in a secondary educational setting.
 Prerequisite: Admission to teacher education program.
-Ped 480 Independent Study (1-3) Individual or group projects in physical education under the supervision of the instructor.
+Ped 480: Independent Study (1-3) Individual or group projects in physical education under the supervision of the instructor.
 Prerequisites: consent of instructor and six hours in the field or consent of instructor, academic advisor, division chairperson, and academic dean.
-Ped 489 Selected Topics in Physical Education (1-3) A study of selected issues not covered in other courses.
+Ped 489: Selected Topics in Physical Education (1-3) A study of selected issues not covered in other courses.
 May involve field trips and/or travel.
 Course may be repeated.
 Prerequisite: consent of instructor.
-Ped 498 Global Studies (1) This course will focus on materials that will enable students to fully engage with the academic content of the immediately following three week travel course.
+Ped 498: Global Studies (1) This course will focus on materials that will enable students to fully engage with the academic content of the immediately following 3-week travel course.
 This course will also enable travel course leaders to monitor passports, visas, payments, and application document completion.
-Offered each 12 week session in conjunction with an international travel class being offered in the 3 week session.
-Health Courses Hlt 209 Personal, School, and Community Health (3) A study of contemporary health concepts that have an impact on personal, school, and community health practices.
+Offered each 12-week session in conjunction with an international travel class being offered in the 3-week session.
+Health Courses Hlt 110: CPR & AED for the Professional Provider (1) CPR, AED, with advanced emergency knowledge and skills for the health professional.
+This course is designed for individuals pursuing a career in the health industry.
+Must pass requisite certification exam to receive credit for the course.
+Prerequisite: Health Science major or consent of instructor.
+Offered every other fall.
+Hlt 209: Personal, School, and Community Health (3) A study of contemporary health concepts that have an impact on personal, school, and community health practices.
 Offered every semester.
-Hlt 276 Practicum in Health (1) Students will receive practical experience from a structured off-campus site in the field of health education (50 clock hours required).
-Prerequisite: Hlt 209.
-Hlt 289 Selected Topics in Health (1-3) A study of selected issues not covered in other courses.
+Hlt 220: Health Assessment (2) The study and application of health assessment strategies, methods and instruments in the determination of individual health status.
+Emphasis on disease prevention and readiness for physical activity.
+Prerequisite: Health Science major or consent of instructor.
+Offered every other fall.
+Hlt 276: Practicum in Health (1-3) Students will receive practical experience from a structured site in the field of health.
+Prerequisite: Hlt 209 and advisor/director approval.
+Hlt 289: Selected Topics in Health (1-3) A study of selected issues not covered in other courses.
 May involve field trips and/or travel.
 Course may be repeated.
 Prerequisite: consent of instructor.
-Hlt 328 Instructional Techniques in Health K-12 (3) An in-depth study and mini-practicum for the introduction of techniques, organization, and resources for the school health educator.
+Hlt 328: Instructional Techniques in Health K-12 (3) An in-depth study and mini-practicum for the introduction of techniques, organization, and resources for the school health educator.
 Prerequisite: Hlt 209 and admission to teacher education.
 Offered every spring.
-Hlt 333 Nutrition (3) A study of basic nutritional concepts, including the Food Guide Pyramid, the six basic nutrients, proper health and growth as related to nutrition, and the planning of proper diet and exercise habits.
+Hlt 333: Nutrition (3) A study of basic nutritional concepts, including the Food Guide Pyramid, the six basic nutrients, proper health and growth as related to nutrition, and the planning of proper diet and exercise habits.
 Offered every spring.
-Hlt 340 Drug Education (3) Sociological and psychological influences that have an impact on drug use and abuse and methods for intervention and rehabilitation will be presented.
+Hlt 340: Drug Education (3) Sociological and psychological influences that have an impact on drug use and abuse and methods for intervention and rehabilitation will be presented.
 Offered every fall.
-Hlt 455 Evidence Based Practice in Health Profession (2) See Atr 455.
+Hlt 455: Evidence Based Practice in Health Profession (2) See Atr 455.